eitansuez/spring-petclinic-istio/README.md

     istioctl dashboard jaeger
     ```

-1. Call `petclinic-frontend` endpoint that calls the customers and visits services:
+1. Call the `petclinic-frontend` endpoint that calls both the customers and visits services, perhaps a two or three times so that the requests get sampled:

     ```shell
     curl -s http://$LB_IP/api/gateway/owners/6 | jq